mswanau/KJAM-Dev/README.md

 https://angular.io/guide/quickstart

-To run, navigate to the 'OurAus' folder and run:
+To run, navigate to the 'OurAus' folder in powershell and run:

 ```
 ng s -o